puyoma/spre/README.md

 The internal generator creates notes from the selected ROOT and SCALE.

-- **DENSITY** controls how frequently events are generated.
+- **FLOCK** controls how frequently events are generated.
 Zero stops new notes.
-- **CHANCE** is the probability that a generated event will be skipped.
+- **RAIN** is the probability that a generated event will be skipped.
 At zero, every event plays; at maximum, all events are skipped.
 - **ATK / DEC** shape the percussive envelope.
 - MELODY chooses how pitches move.
 - POLY chooses how each pitch is voiced.